How to Prepare for the HBS Interview

 Expect a fast-paced conversation focused on your experiences and career goals, with interruptions and specific follow-ups to test your responses.

-The Two Things the HBS AdCom Is Probing For
+The Two Things the HBS AdCom Is Looking For

 First: They’re Checking for Fluff (or even downright BS…)